OpenEugene/little-help-book-py/README.md

 with the date they were generated.
 For the ones that are not present, it indicates that they don't exist.

 Pressing the `Generate` button runs the `get_table.py` program that generates the above.
 After pressing the button, you get feedback as the above list of files is updated.
-They should all show as exsiting, with the date reflecting the present time.
+They should then all show as exsiting, with the date reflecting the present time.
 (Otherwise something went wrong, which could be anything from Airtable being down to a bug in the present code.)

 # The code